uid-11222/npm-statistic/README.md

 Now when you run **update** command each package will check for available connections ten times per second.

-For deleting, for example, package #2 from config you can set it to null:
+For deleting, for example, third package from config you can set it to null:
 ```bash
 $ npm-statistic set packages.2 null
 ```

-For temporary skipping package in statistic update you can set package field "skip" to true:
+For temporary skipping package in statistic update you can set package field **skip** to true:
 ```bash
 $ npm-statistic set packages.3.skip true
 ```